thabobosvark/DcSpears2025/Project/README.md

 ## Step 5: GitHub Repository Setup

-### Create Private Repository
+### Create Public Repository
-1. Go to GitHub.com and create a new private repository
+1. Go to GitHub.com and create a new public repository
 2. Name it `digital-ocean-deploy-compute-node`
 3. Add team members as collaborators